 Our aim for pupils is a minimum of at least 97% attendance.
 There are termly rewards for pupils who give 100% attendance.

 If your child is unable to attend school for any reason you should telephone the school attendance office on 01942 511987 to inform the attendance team of the reason.
 You are able to record this on answer phone.
 If a pupil is absent and we haven’t received an explanation this will trigger an automated truancy call.

-The attendance team monitor attendance closely and will contact parents if there are concerns with a pupils’ attendance.
+The attendance team monitor attendance closely and will contact parents if there are concerns with their child’s attendance.
 If these cannot be rectified we will contact the local School Attendance Enforcement Team for support.

 Under the Education Act 1996, parents and carers have a duty to make sure their children regularly attend school.
 If parents or carers fail to do this, they can be prosecuted.
 Working within a Code of Conduct the Local Authority can issue a penalty notice to parents or carers if a child has missed a number of sessions without permission from the school.